dolphyvn/embl-ebi/Operation/README.md

 This playbook able to cover some basic server metrics and system/application logs for troubleshooting purpose.
 For additional metrics and applications logs you need to do more works.
 But it quit easy to do so

-__Example__:
+__Use fluentd for logs collection__:

-- To add additional applications logs like apache logs you can easily changes **fluentd.j2** file from `fluentd` role by add more input type like below.
+- To add additional applications logs like apache logs you can easily modify **fluentd.j2** file from `fluentd` role by add more input type like below.
 ```
 # Collect apache logs

 <source>
   @type tail
   path /var/log/httpd/access.log #...or where you placed your Apache access log
-  pos_file /var/log/httpd/access.log.pos # This is where you record file position
   tag apache
   format apache2 # Do you have a custom format?
 You can write your own regex.
 </source>